TierMasterTeam/TierMaster/backend/README.md

 ### Checking Rust Version

-Check if Rust is installed and verify the version:
+To check if Rust is installed and verify the version:

 ```bash
 rustc --version